The Pizza Collection

 In 1967 The Beatles became the first recording artists to bring pizza into the studio.
 George Harrison returned from India with a slice in his pocket and you if you listen closely you can hear it on several Sgt.
 Pepper tracks, originally titled “Sgt.
 Pepperoni” but shortened because it didn’t fit on the album cover.

-“John had a fit about the title but I reminded him that you can also put pepper on a pizza.” -Paul McCartney
+“John had a fit about the title but I reminded him that you can also put peppers on a pizza.
+People call it Sgt.
+Peppers all the time!”

 The Beatles took concept albums to a new level.
 They dared to ask the question “What if an entire album was about pizza?“ Their answer was The White Album which was inspired by Bing Crosby’s White Pizza.
 Paul McCartney later claimed Revolver referred to a frozen pizza the revolving in the microwave but Ringo has disputed this claim (he says it was a frozen pizza pocket).